 Meditation creates a hypometabolic state where the metabolism is in an even deeper state than sleep; the oxygen consumption also reduces to a level even lower than sleep.
 Meditation is the only activity which reduces blood lactate, a stress and anxiety marker.

 Source: Meditation As Medicine, Dharma Singh Khalsa MD and Cameron Stauth.

 I often meet adults who have lost their mind, body, soul connection; they reach their mid lives and say, “I don’t know who I am anymore, I’ve lost touch with who I am.
 How did I let this happen?”
 In my own experience I never did lose myself because the seeds of mind, body, soul connection were planted in me when I was young, I had a pathway; I vividly experienced the connection as a teenager.
 I hadn’t consistently had a spiritual practice throughout my twenties or thirties but the pathway was always there, I just had some weeding to do to get back on the path!

 Calm, Headspace, Mindful Moments Mindfulness Meditation and similar apps are available and I love Dr Ramdesh Kaur's guided meditations wherever you stream music.
-I will offer monthly and hopefully fortnightly classes on the Gold Coast if the classes take off.
 You will have more success encouraging your teens to meditate if the parent, guardian, mentor or role model meditates, if you’re practicing what you preach.
 As much as teens may disagree there is an element of see + do!